Muhammad-Elgendi/Simple-Hospital-Management-System/README.md

 # Simple-Hospital-Management-System
-An example of using JavaFx 8 with FXML viewes along with JDBC
+An example of using JavaFx 8 with FXML views along with JDBC